Teaching Commons > Teaching Guides > Assignment Design > Reading

 Nilson (2003) then recommends many strategies that hold students accountable for reading well, including:

-In IDEA Paper #40, Eric Hobson (2004) suggests a ideas for helping students followingprepare to read and give meaning to a text:
+IDEA Paper #40, Eric Hobson (2004) suggests a ideas for helping students prepare to read and give meaning to a text:

 In some classes, it might make sense to organize our readings by source or importance.
 Students tend to prioritize the amount of work required to succeed in a course, and this often means a large group of texts lumped together as “required reading” will appear to have equivalent weight and/or importance.
 Organizing readings into groups will differentiate the texts from one another, making sure that students not only read what is absolutely essential, but also give meaning to how texts relate to one another.

 Getting Students to Read: Fourteen Tips.
 IDEA Paper, 40.

 Jabr, Ferris.
 (2013).
 "The Reading Brain in the Digital Age: Why Paper Still Beats Screen."